-Ticket Subscriptions are flexible in that you will be able to set up a single Ticket Subscription with multiple Pricing Sets.
+TIP: Ticket Subscriptions are flexible in that you will be able to set up a single Ticket Subscription with multiple Pricing Sets.
 For example, you can create a season pass that sells the same number of Ticket Vouchers for the same eligible Event Instances but at four price points - Adult Premium tickets, Senior Premium tickets, Adult Standard tickets, and Senior Standard tickets.

 Creating a New Ticket Subscription

 Navigate to Admin Interface > Subscriptions > Ticket Subscriptions.
 Click on Create New Ticket Subscription Structure.